-Wealth Creation: Wealth Creation is the umbrella for the initiatives designed to help youth attain education and leadership success to help adults make economic mobility progress and improve the quality of life.

-- For adults: Wealth creation will include the following four strategies: collecting information about families through an Employment and Training Interest Inventory; aligning existing self-sufficiency programs into a single program called GOALS, with site-based and non-site based components (since this this done, do we need to remove it?
-If so, then we need to change four to three strategies); facilitating the hiring of low-income (Section 3) residents and participants by Home Forward and contractors; and integrating Action for Prosperity (mentioned above) into Economic Opportunity work.
-Ultimately, the goals for this initiative include increases in resident/participant earned income, increases in residents'/participants' contribution to rent, and residents/participants reaching a living wage if they exit housing subsidy. - Youth Initiatives: Initiative and programming to help youth attain education success and develop leadership skills.
+Wealth Creation: Wealth Creation initiatives help youth and adults improve their quality of life.
+For adults, initiatives include an Employment and Training Interest Inventory; aligning existing self-sufficiency programs into a single program (GOALS) with site-based and non-site-based component; facilitating the hiring of low-income (Section 3) residents and participants by Home Forward and contractors; and integrating Action for Prosperity into Economic Opportunity work.
+Ultimately, the goals for this initiative include increases in resident/participant earned income, increases in residents'/participants' contribution to rent, and residents/participants reaching a living wage if they exit housing subsidy.
+For youth, programming includes attaining education success and developing leadership skills.